 Credit Management and Marketing – it’s all relative

-Credit managers should take a page out of their marketing colleagues’ book as there is a lot to be gained from profiling in financial processes too.
+Credit managers should take a page out of their marketing colleagues’ book.
+Financial processes can gain a lot of profiling too.

 It used to be that segmenting and profiling was purely exclusive to marketing departments.
 However, as technology has naturally grown and evolved, so has this perception.
 These tools are not only limited to marketing departments.
 It is time that credit management departments utilize these methods too.

 Recent trends have shown there is no longer a ‘one size fits all’ approach to credit management.
 Whilst we may all be using the same software and hardware, they need to be intelligently tailored to each environment.
 One vital requirement is the need for information; specifically customer information.
-Most credit departments will outsource this, pulling in expertly compiled reports that analyse and assess a business’s or individual’s financial health.
+Most credit departments will outsource this.
+They will pull in expertly compiled reports that analyse and assess a business’s or individual’s financial health.
 Although, one huge area of information commonly overlooked is data recorded on a daily basis.
 For example, as individuals communicate differently with each company they speak to, your customers will be doing the same.
 They will exhibit completely different behaviours with you than they do with other businesses.
 Are you truly making the most of that information?